 Miss a beat

-To miss a beat means to hesitate or falter.
-Alternatively, to not miss a beat means to do something without mistake or failure.
+When you miss a beat, you have hesitated.
+Alternatively, to not miss a beat means doing something without fault.

 - The presenter didn’t miss a beat with his speech, even as the angry protesters hurled insults.

 If you miss out on something, it means you’ve lost an opportunity.